 Welcome to part 2 of our exploration into autism and empathy!
 In part 1, I discussed the skill of empathic attunement, which includes both cognitive and emotional empathy, and how these separate components of empathy may be experienced and expressed differently by autistic individuals.
-I also dispelled the pervasive myth that autistic people lack empathy, highlighting the unique ways in which they express empathy and the misunderstandings that can arise as a result.

 Now I will dive deeper into the challenges autistic individuals and those around them face when navigating empathy across neurotypes.
-I will also offer practical strategies to improve empathic interactions between autistic and neurotypical individuals to create a community where individuals can connect more deeply regardless of neurotype.
+I will also offer practical strategies to improve empathic interactions between autistic and neurotypical individuals to create a community where people can connect more deeply regardless of neurotype.
 Let’s do this!

 Challenges With Autism and Empathy